mocha-opts/awesome-stars-coconut/README.md

 *   [ten-ltw/JavaScript-The-Definitive-Guide-7th-zh](https://github.com/ten-ltw/JavaScript-The-Definitive-Guide-7th-zh) - 《JavaScript权威指南第七版》中英对照

-*   [tabler/tabler-icons](https://github.com/tabler/tabler-icons) - A set of over 4900 free MIT-licensed high-quality SVG icons for you to use in your web projects.

 *   [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - This repo includes ChatGPT prompt curation to use ChatGPT better.

 *   [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev